 A. Board Membership and Election

 The Foundation will be governed by a Board of Directors of not more than twenty-five (25) members.
-Directors will be elected by the Foundation membership at an Annual Membership Meeting and Directors will be elected for three-year terms.
-Incumbent directors may be reelected to subsequent three-year terms, without limitation.
+Directors will be elected to three-year terms by the Foundation Board and confirmed by election by Foundation membership at an Annual Membership Meeting.
+A Director completing a three-year term may expect to step down and become a Foundation Trustee.
+The Nominating Committee may recommend to the Board, incumbent directors for re-election to subsequent three-year terms..
 Director terms will be staggered with a goal that approximately one-third of the Board will be elected or re-elected at each Annual Membership Meeting.
 No officer or director of the Foundation will receive any compensation from the Foundation for such service.
 Each director will review the Foundation’s conflict of interest policy annually, and sign a compliance statement.

 B. Board of Directors’ Authority